yangr0/BlackPhish/README.md

 This is still in BETA so you may see problems, please report them to use if you see any problems

-Only the Google site working right now, Instagram site will be done soon

 # Installation

 This will clone the repository